 Don Carson Journalism Fund

-Created by Don Carson, former director of the school and founder of Concerned Media Professionals.
+Created by Professor Donald W. Carson, a former director of the school and founder of Concerned Media Professionals who died in 2018.
 Provides travel expenses for journalism students to attend professional conferences and special events, particularly related to diversity (e.g., National Association of Hispanic Journalists conference).
 Can be used for other purposes to assist students, as well, such as the school's annual high school journalism workshop.